AnthonySMyers/Interpreter2/README.md

 Miguel Castorena miguel.angel.castorena@gmail.com

 Introduction
-This program takes .txt file that contains A6 Language code and produces a SCT, based on the AST from Project 2.
+This program takes .txt file that contains A6 Language code and produces a AST for the program by parsing the input file.
+This AST is then treewalked to produce a Scope Tree(SCT).
+After the SCT is created, another AST treewalk is performed to execute the AST statements.
+The output of this program is the execution of the A6 Language code file.

 Algorithm
 N/A